pp30/Search_Engine-Natural_Language_Processing/README.md

-# CS6370-Natural_Language_Processing
+# Search Engine  - Natural_Language_Processing
-NLP Coursework @ IIT Madras
+CS6370 NLP Project @ IIT Madras

-Both the assignments involve implemeting a basic search engine application.
+The implementation of the toy search engine is split into 2 parts.
 We use the cranfield dataset for the same.

 ## Dataset
 The Cranfield dataset contains 1400 documents (cran_docs.json), 225 queries (cran_queries.json), and query-document relevance judgements (cran_qrels.json).